Julia Byers, Founder and Director

 probably literally anyone, and puts this knowledge to good use as Ch21Con’s Marketing & Social Media Manager.
 She organizes and executes Ch21Con’s annual marketing plan, including a spring blog tour and major flyering campaign, as well as contributes to the Ch21Con social media accounts.

 Ariel has been writing from a young age and is currently in the seemingly eternal process of editing one of her novels.
-She has completed National Novel Writing Month eight times and has been a finalist in the Morris J. and Betty Kaplun Essay Contest.
+She has completed National Novel Writing Month eight times and was a finalist in the Morris J. and Betty Kaplun Essay Contest.
 In addition to writing and reading, she is passionate about community building and loves art history.
 She can’t wait to see what the future holds for her as the Marketing Director for Chapter 21 Con.

 Katelyn Pettit, Nonprofit Coordinator